Dana Reeve died of lung cancer caused by Radon.

 How can people know if they have an elevated level of radon in their homes?

 Testing is the only way to know if a person's home has elevated radon levels.
 Indoor radon levels are affected by the soil composition under and around the house and the ease with which radon enters the house.
 Homes that are next door to each other can have different indoor radon levels making a neighbor's test results a poor predictor of radon risk.
-In addition precipitation, barometric pressure, and other influences can cause radon levels to vary from month to month or day to day, which is why both short and long term tests are available.
+In addition precipitation, barometric pressure, and other influences can cause radon levels to vary from month to month or day-to-day, which is why both short and long term tests are available.

 Short term radon detectors measure radon levels for 2 days.
-Long-term testes determine the average concentration for more than 90 days.
+Long-term tests determine the average concentration for more than 90 days.
 Because radon levels can vary from day to day and month to month, a long term test is a better indicator of average radon level.
 Both tests are relatively easy to use and inexpensive

 The US Environmental Protection Agency recommends taking action to reduce radon in homes that have a radon level at or above 4 picocuries per liter (pCi/L).
-The costs of a radon reduction depends on the size and design of a home and the radon reduction methods that are needed.
+The costs of a radon reduction depend on the size and design of a home and the radon reduction methods that are needed.
 These costs typically range from $800 to%2500 with an average cost of $1200.